ALIxAHMAD/quiz_game/README.md

 - Live data from OpenTDB API
 - **Score tracking** at the end of each game
 - **Clean Architecture** & **TDD**
-- Simple, responsive UI with smooth navigation
+- Simple UI with smooth navigation

 ---